varunswing/Interview/ResumeBrief.md

 **API Development and Testing:**

 I’ve developed and tested APIs across different teams, focusing on enhancing their functionality while making sure they met all business needs.
 I’m committed to rigorous testing and ensuring reliability, which helped me refine my RESTful API design skills.

+**Jenkins and Deployments:**

+In my work with Jenkins, I learned how to build and deploy services across multiple environments—dev, stage, and production.
+By managing deployments end-to-end, I ensured smooth and efficient releases, and this hands-on experience gave me confidence in automating and streamlining deployment processes.

 **Test-Driven Development and SonarQube:**